ritarasteiro/FieldCourse/pages/project.md

 These have been chosen to reflect wild boar  diversity in Europe, with a sufficiently small number of populations that you can  still visually distinguish the groups in pcadapt PCA plots.
 You will find that Cattell's rule suggests working with K=2 or K=6.

 This example is provided to get you started.
-You are welcome to base your project purely on this subset, which may allow you to frame hypotheses about adaptive selection between wild boar populations  and/or domestication.
+You are welcome to base your project purely on this subset, which may allow you to frame hypotheses about adaptive selection between wild boar populations.
 I suggest  that you start with this anyway, to familiarise  yourself.
 After which you can  frame your own hypotheses and create a new subset to allow you test them for your project.

 Whatever subset you choose, you will need to use plink to trim down the  bed file.
 For the ```pop1.txt``` example you would use:
 ```sh